-- Induce substantial economic growth in an area, either directly or indirectly (e.g., through establishing projects in an undeveloped area) - Disrupt or divide the physical arrangement of an established community - Cause extensive relocation when sufficient replacement housing is unavailable - Cause extensive relocation of community businesses that would cause severe economic hardship for affected communities - Disrupt local traffic patterns and substantially reduce the levels of service of roads serving an airport and its surrounding community - Produce a substantial change in the community tax base area.
-Similarly, the project will not result in developing off-airport property, which would result in the division of a community or relocation of residents or businesses.
+- Induce substantial economic growth in an area, either directly or indirectly (e.g., through establishing projects in an undeveloped area) - Disrupt or divide the physical arrangement of an established community - Cause extensive relocation when sufficient replacement housing is unavailable - Cause extensive relocation of community businesses that would cause severe economic hardship for affected communities - Disrupt local traffic patterns and substantially reduce the levels of service of roads serving an airport and its surrounding community - Produce a substantial change in the community tax base

+Alternative 5A would improve safety for aircraft currently utilizing Runway 11-29.
+It is not intended to increase operations at BDR.
+Therefore, the project is not anticipated to induce economic growth for the area.
+Similarly, the project will not result in development off-airport property, which would cause the division of a community or relocation of residents or businesses.
 With no displacement of populations, there would be no impact on school populations.
 There would be no impact on any sector's tax base or tax revenue as property values are unlikely to be impacted by tree removal.
 While on-road traffic patterns may slightly be altered during construction, the change will be insignificant, and the project will not impact local traffic patterns.
+Because no changes to socioeconomics would occur as a result of the Sponsor's Proposed Action, no changes would occur to the social vulnerability indexes of the surrounding communities.